 “Not sure how much extra cash you have?
 We’ve got you covered.
 We can analyze expenses, estimate spending needs, and help you figure out just how much extra cash you might be holding in your checking account.” ~Betterment website

 By investing your short-term cash and emergency funds in your Betterment account, along with your investment funds, you’ll increase your total returns.
 Including cash in your Betterment returns can increase the total return on all of your money.
-By adding your short-term cash to your Betterment stock and bond investments, your overall investment returns should increase.
+By adding your short-term cash to your Betterment stock and bond investments, your overall portfolio volatility should decrease as well.

 Most readers of Robo-Advisor Pros would likely agree that the best place for their money is not tucked under the mattress.
 Yet many people still find themselves with cash sitting unused in savings accounts or other low-interest accounts “just in case.”

 Keeping your cash in unproductive accounts prevents a high return on cash and limits your potential financial growth.
 Nobody wants that!

 Find out how Nobel Prize winner Richard Thaler Influenced Betterment.

 Although it is a good idea to keep liquid assets, cash is a particularly difficult asset to grow because interest rates are low, and have been for quite some time.
 Betterment‘s EveryDay Cash Management suite of options can help you reach your financial goals by making the most of your cash.